Kuronons/FZ_graphics/Animations/Meta_settings_guide.md

 ![18-Bubble_5LINES_2](https://github.com/user-attachments/assets/fa5c3f05-bebb-4025-a046-544cd7fe0367)

 Same goes with too many lines.
-Only fully displayable lines shows.<BR>
+Only fully displayable lines are shown.<BR>
 If we set the `Y` at its minimum value (0) and set the text on 6 lines :<BR>
 `Text: First line\nSecond line\nThird line\nForth line\nFifth line\nSixth Line`<BR>
 we end up with this result :